cjdbarlow/Part-One/statistical-tests.md

 * As above (for the Wilcoxon Rank Sum Test), except absolute difference between paired observations are ranked
 The sign (i.e. positive or negative) is preserved.
 * The sum of positive ranks is then compared with the sum of negative ranks
-* If there is no difference between groups, we would expect the net value to be 0.
+* If there is no difference between groups, we would expect the net value to be 0

 ---

 ##References
-Myles and Gin
+1. Myles PS, Gin T. Statistical methods for anaesthesia and intensive care.
+1st ed.
+Oxford: Butterworth-Heinemann, 2001.